 Principles, on the other hand, are designed to be few in number but strong in impact.
 Meaning, a principle points you in the right direction but calls on the common sense and creativity of the individuals executing it.
 Also, if a principle is violated, this must carry big consequences.
 It has to, or it has no weight; it’s just a platitude.

-Below is the basic version of the 3 Covenants.
+Below is the basic version of the 3 Agreements.
 After you’ve read them, you’ll see my answers to the top ten questions I hear when helping to deploy them in many dozens of next-generation companies.
-For your reference, you can download the complete one-page version of the 3 Covenants here.
+For your reference, you can download the complete one-page version of the 3 Agreements here.

-The goal of these covenants – or operating agreements – is to create a high-performing culture of accountability and fast execution.
+The goal of the 3 Agreements is to create a high-performing culture of accountability and fast execution.
 Accountability is created by accepting ownership for the roles we play.
 Fast execution is created by seeking out perspective from those who will be impacted downstream before we make decisions and by supporting one another towards our collective vision.

 The goal is frank and honest discussion of the facts before a decision is made, followed by total commitment to implementing the solution after the decision is made.
 Therefore, if you are being asked for advice or perspective, you need to ask questions until you are clear about the proposal and provide honest feedback to the proposal up front.
 Put another way, it’s OK to question a decision up front but it’s not OK to fight it or ignore it during implementation.
 When you’re presented with a proposal, remember that your spirit of helpfulness and cooperation towards others brings about more helpfulness and cooperation later towards you.
 If you are presented with a proposal that you fully understand but still don’t agree with, a perfectly acceptable response is “I disagree and commit!,” meaning that the implementer can count on you for your aid and support.

-Below are the most common questions and objections I receive when a Leadership Team is considering adopting these covenants as their core operating agreements.
+Below are the most common questions and objections I receive when a Leadership Team is considering adopting these agreements as their core operating agreements.
 You may be asking yourself the same questions…

 What is the Difference between a Type 1 and Type 2 Decision Anyway?